AbdelrahmanSadat/Cook-Mate/Notes.md

 - Understanding Next-Auth
 - My pitfall is thinking about frameworks that would invert all control.
 I don't like those.
 Nor should I think too much about them.
 - I should've started with the docs all along, man.
 They seem pretty good, too.
+- `<SessionProvider>` allows the session to be [shared](https://next-auth.js.org/getting-started/client#sessionprovider) by components across the app.
+>If you pass the session page prop to the `<SessionProvider>` – as in the example above – you can avoid checking the session twice on pages that support both server and client side rendering.
+- Take care, like always, of the differences between cliend-side and server-side authenticatino & data fetching in general in Next.

 ## SWR
 - see [this](https://github.com/vercel/swr/issues/93) on when to use SWR and when to simply use `fetch`.